Fontys-Blue-Teaming-training/websocket-client/README.md

 # websocket-client
-generic websocket client in C#
+This is the client that runs the websockets in CSharp.